-During this term all of your submissions (project, ALS's, midterm and final) will be checked against plagiarism.
+During this term all of your submissions (take-home exam, quiz, midterm and final) will be checked against plagiarism.

 This part is prepared in order to explain the actions that yield to plagiarism, and the sanctions against it.
-Most of the actions and sanctions mentioned in this part will also be valid for all CS courses as well; but there might be small differences for the rules among these courses.
+Most of the actions and sanctions mentioned in this part will also be valid for CS204 course as well; but there might be small differences for the rules among these courses.